Long-Distance Parenting Plans: Everything You Need to Know

 Once you’ve considered the potential issues regarding your parenting plan, make sure you work with your co-parent and your attorney to find a workable solution.
 Although each situation is different, there are a few go-to long-distance parenting plans that seem to work best for families who cope with substantial separations.
 Consider the following:

 For some families, regular, scheduled visits are the best way to maintain a happy, healthy parenting arrangement.
 In these arrangements, the distant parent will typically visit the children regularly, such as once a month, or whatever frequency works best.
-In some cases, the children may fly to visit their parent regularly.
+In some cases, the children may fly to visit their parents regularly.
 However, this plan can be challenging for most parents because their schedules and/or budget won’t allow it.

 Many long-distance parents choose to schedule set trips to ensure they have a dedicated period of time with their children each year.
 However, these trips usually aren’t often, so parents and children may have to go long periods without visiting with one another.
 On the other hand, the visits typically last longer, perhaps for a week or more.